woragis/woragis-deprecated/backend/monitoring/README.md

-# Logging Aggregation with Loki + Grafana
+# Monitoring & Observability

-This directory contains the configuration for centralized log aggregation using Grafana Loki and Grafana.
+This directory contains the configuration for centralized logging and metrics collection using Loki, Prometheus, and Grafana.

 ## Architecture

+### Logging
 - **Loki**: Log aggregation system that collects and stores logs
 - **Promtail**: Log shipper that collects logs from Docker containers and sends them to Loki

+### Metrics
+- **Prometheus**: Metrics collection and storage system
-- **Grafana**: Visualization and dashboard tool for querying and analyzing logs
+- **Grafana**: Visualization and dashboard tool for logs and metrics

 ## Services